Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/testing/testing.md

 - Check if navigation bar is responsive on tablet and mobile.
 Confirm navigation bar collapses to become a toggle menu with a dropdown of the navigation links.

 2. Footer
-- Go to "Books" from a desktop
+- Go to "Readflix" from a desktop
 - Scroll down to the bottom of the page
 - Check if content is not hidden behind footer and is responsive.
 - Click on social media links Facebook, Twitter, Linkedin.
 The three links redirects to the respective social media.